LearnCobol/dbpre-1/README.md

 Developed by the_piper@web.de
 For more infos see here: https://sourceforge.net/projects/dbpre/

-dbpre is a precompiler for MySql and GnuCOBOL, it uses *.scb files (SQL CoBol) for input and creates a *.cob file, which must be compiled with GnuCOBOL to create either a module or an executable program.
+dbpre is a precompiler for PostgreSQL and GnuCOBOL, it uses *.scb files (SQL CoBol) for input and creates a *.cob file, which must be compiled with GnuCOBOL to create either a module or an executable program.

+The code for PostgreSQL was written by John A. McKown who is solely responsible for any errors encountered.

 File List